 General and administrative expenses.
 General and administrative expenses consist primarily of employee-related costs which are comprised of personnel-related costs and stock-based compensation expense for our finance and accounting, human resources, information technology and legal support departments.
 Personnel-related costs mainly consist of salaries and wages.
-General and administrative expenses also include lease expenses associated with our office spaces, as well as software expense, each of which are allocated based on employee headcount, and other professional related costs.
+General and administrative expenses also include lease expenses associated with our office spaces, as well as software expense, each of which are allocated based on employee headcount.
+In addition, general and administrative expenses include other professional related costs which include acquisition-related costs, as well as fair value adjustments related to contingent consideration.